It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Foreign Exchange Controls

-Korea has liberalized foreign exchange controls, in line with OECD benchmarks.
+Korea has liberalized foreign exchange controls in line with OECD standards.
 A foreign firm that invests under the terms of the Foreign Capital Promotion Act (FCPA) is guaranteed to remit proceeds accruing from the sale of stocks, the principal, interests, and service charges paid to a foreign country in accordance with the details of the report or permission of the foreign investment at the time of such remittance.

 U.S. Banks and Local Correspondent Banks